YHQZ1/Sandboxed/README.md

 - JWT-based auth for host accounts
 - Room creation, join validation, and participant management
-- Timer state stored in Redis and controlled entirely via WebSocket — no REST endpoints
+- Timer state stored in Redis and controlled entirely via WebSocket events — no REST endpoints for timer
-- Subscribes to `pubsub:verdict` and fans results out to connected clients
+- Subscribes to `pubsub:verdict` and fans results out to connected clients via WebSocket
+- Proctoring violation tracking with auto-kick on threshold breach

 ### Judge Service — Go `:5001`